ejh243/BrainFANS/integrative/LDSC/README.md

 # The file extensions are added for you, do not include these in this variable
 export GWAS_PATTERN=[glob pattern]

+# Directory to put log files from scripts into
+export LOG_DIR=path/to/log/files

 # ldsc software file path
 export LD_SOFTWARE_DIR=path/to/ldsc/root/directory
 ```